How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 You can wash the injured area with willow bark or a decoction of plantain and St. John's wort.

 Sometimes a decoction of chamomile, calamus, eucalyptus leaves, calendula and yarrow is used.
-To do this, you need to collect all the necessary components, pour boiling water over them, then let it brew, and you can wash the wound with them.
+To do this, you need to collect all the necessary components, pour boiling water over them, then let it brew, and you can wash the wound with it.

 It is important to remember that any serious injury requires timely provision of qualified assistance.

-To do this, if there is a suspicion of serious injury, infection or increased risk for the health or life of a person, you should contact surgeons.
+To do this, if there is a suspicion of serious injury, infection or increased risk For the health or life of a person, you should contact surgeons.

 Rehabilitation